Prime Minister from 7 April 1939 to 26 April 1939

 Page served in Menzies’ war cabinet from January–May 1941, and then as the Australian representative with the UK war cabinet 1941–1942.

-Page was the Minister for Health in the Menzies-Fadden Liberal-CP coalition from 1949 until 1956, and as such was the architect of the government’s post-war health policy.
+Page was the Minister for Health in the Menzies–Fadden Liberal–Country Party coalition from 1949 until 1956, and as such was the architect of the government’s post-war health policy.
 He retired from cabinet in 1956 but remained in parliament as a backbencher until his death, spending his last years writing his memoirs, Truant Surgeon (1963).

-After the death of his first wife in 1958, Page married Jean Thomas, in 1960.
+After the death of his first wife in 1958, Page married Jean Thomas in 1960.

 Although dying from cancer, he was a candidate at the general election in 1961.
-He died in Grafton on 20 December 1961, eleven days after the election, not knowing that he had lost his seat after 42 years.
+He died in Grafton on 20 December 1961, 11 days after the election, not knowing that he had lost his seat after 42 years.